 The screenplay is co-written by Jean-Claude Carriere, who won an Oscar in 1963 for Best Short Subject, Live Action Subjects sharing it with Pierre Etaix.
 He also won a BAFTA for Best Screenplay – Adapted for The Unbearable Lightness of Being shared with Philip Kaufman in 1989.

-Directed by Kenneth Branagh and based on the novel by Agatha Christie, Murder on Orient Express arrives once again to the silver screen.
+Directed by Kenneth Branagh and based on the novel by Agatha Christie, Murder on the Orient Express arrives again on the silver screen.

-As we climb aboard the prestigious train that starts out as a lavish train ride through Europe quickly unfolds into one of the most stylish, suspenseful and thrilling mysteries ever told.
+As we climb aboard the prestigious train that starts as a lavish train ride through Europe, it quickly unfolds into one of the most stylish, suspenseful and thrilling mysteries ever told.

-The movie tells the tale of thirteen strangers stranded on a train, where everyone’s a suspect.
+The movie tells the tale of thirteen strangers stranded on a train where everyone’s a suspect.
 One man must race against time to solve the puzzle before the murderer strikes again.
-Led by an astounding director with a stellar cast including Penélope Cruz, Willem Dafoe, Judi Dench, Johnny Depp, Michelle Pfeiffer, Daisy Ridley and Josh Gad.
+A veritable director leads them with a stellar cast, including Penélope Cruz, Willem Dafoe, Judi Dench, Johnny Depp, Michelle Pfeiffer, Daisy Ridley and Josh Gad.